Peer Effects in Consideration and Preferences: The Model

-The fourth assumption imposes some restrictions on the network of each person. \begin{assumption}[Network] For each $a\in\mathcal{A}$, if $\abs{\mathcal{NCR}_a} \geq 1$, then $\abs{\mathcal{NC}_a\setminus\mathcal{NR}_a} + \abs{\mathcal{NR}_a\setminus\mathcal{NC}_a} \geq 1$. \end{assumption} Assumption~\ref{ass: A3} is an exclusion restriction.
-It states that if the agent has a peer that simultaneously affects consideration and preferences, then the agent also has at least another peer that affects either only consideration or only preferences.
-The choice of such peer only enters either the consideration probability or the choice rule and so provides an exclusion restriction.
+The fourth assumption imposes some restrictions on the network of each person. \begin{assumption}[Network] For each $a$, if $\abs{\mathcal{NCR}_a} \geq 1$ then $\abs{\mathcal{NC}_a\setminus\mathcal{NR}_a} + \abs{\mathcal{NR}_a\setminus\mathcal{NC}_a} \geq 1$. \end{assumption} Assumption~\ref{ass: A3} is an exclusion restriction.
+It states that if the agent has a peer that affects both consideration and preferences, then the agent also has at least another peer that affects either only consideration or only preferences.
+The choice made by such a peer provides an exclusion restriction.
+Without Assumption~\ref{ass: A3} the scenario where $\mathcal{NC}_a=\mathcal{NR}_a$ is observationally equivalent to the one in which $\mathcal{NC}_a=\emptyset$.
 Note that we do not need the two sets of agents to be nonempty.
-Indeed, if only one of the peer-effect mechanisms operates in practice, our results would allow us to state whether the interdependencies in choices of agents are due to the peer effect in preferences or in consideration.
-Moreover, this assumption does not rule out agents with no peers at all.
-(This happens in our empirical application.
-We will state there how to proceed when some agents have no links.)
+If only one of the peer-effect mechanisms operates in practice, our results will allow us to state whether the interdependencies in choices are due to peer effects in preferences or in consideration.